Ultimate Guide: How to photograph Steam Trains

 Never go and stand in front of another photographer if they were there before you.
 If you were that person and someone came and stood in front of you, just imagine how annoyed you would be.

-The following settings are what I tend to use when photographing a steam train on the mainline.
+The following settings are what I tend to use when photographing a steam train on the mainline and heritage railway.

 The camera I use is the Canon 5D MKIII.